ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Unlock the secrets to lightning-fast deployments and slashed costs — before your competitors do</blockquote>

 <h3>4.
-Learn Data Engineering: Building an E-commerce Analytics Pipeline with Kafka, Spark, and Docker - <a href="https://medium.com/@kikoshai97/learn-data-engineering-building-an-e-commerce-analytics-pipeline-with-kafka-spark-and-docker-02e7d945ae6c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build Apps Without the Need for Local Installations or Environments - <a href="https://medium.com/@vasanthbharathi07/build-apps-without-the-need-for-local-installations-or-environments-a1b38740a0a9" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shai Kiko`**
+✍️ **posted by `Vasanth Bharathi`**

-<blockquote>Full code available in: Data-Projects/Data Engineering — eCommerce at main · shaik1201/Data-Projects</blockquote>
+<blockquote>As a full stack developer,I often juggle multiple projects.
+And I’m sure many developers out there can relate — they don’t work on just…</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>